Anticipation and Arrival

 Everyone who regularly goes to see live bands is familiar with waiting in line.
-That buzz of anticipation that comes from getting there too early because you were nervous about parking but it’s cool cause now you can get a spot by the barrier.
-Then when you get to the front they check ID before they check your ticket because they’re more concerned with following liquor laws then they are about the band you’re there to see.
+That buzz of anticipation comes from getting there too early, nervous about parking but excited to get a spot by the barrier.
+When you reach the front, they check ID before tickets, emphasizing liquor laws over the band you’re there to see.

-All my friends eagerly whip out their ID’s while I give my hand for an X. When we get in, the floor is sticky and it already smells like beer.
-I hold our place in the front while everyone grabs their drinks.
-The band starts playing and everyone’s having a good time.
-I’m focused on the music and my friends and I forget about the way my sneakers are sticking.
-Then it starts to smell like weed and the guy next to me keeps spilling his beer on me.
-We leave early because one of the girls drank too much.
+All my friends eagerly whip out their IDs, while I offer my hand for an X. Inside, the floor is sticky, and the air smells of beer.
+I hold our place in the front as everyone grabs their drinks.
+The band starts playing, and the atmosphere buzzes with enjoyment.
+I immerse myself in the music and companionship, ignoring the stickiness of my sneakers.
+But then, the scent of weed mingles in the air, and beer spills from the guy next to me.
+We end up leaving early due to a friend drinking too much.